Finding Materialized Models for Model Reuse: Abstract

 \section{Abstract}

-With the explosive increase of big data, training a Machine Learning (ML) model becomes a computation-intensive workload, which would take days or even weeks.
-Thus, reusing an already trained model has received attention, which is called transfer learning.
-Transfer learning avoids training a new model from scratch by transferring knowledge from a source task to a target task.
-Existing transfer learning methods mostly focus on how to improve the performance of the target task through a specific source model, and assume that the source model is given.
-Although many source models are available, it is difficult for data scientists to select the best source model for the target task manually.
-Hence, how to efficiently select a suitable source model in a model database for model reuse is an interesting but unsolved problem.

-In this paper, we propose SMS, an effective, efficient, and flexible source model selection framework.
-SMS is effective even when the source and target datasets have significantly different data labels, and is flexible to support source models with any type of structure, and is efficient to avoid any training process.
-For each source model, SMS first vectorizes the samples in the target dataset into soft labels by directly applying this model to the target dataset, then uses Gaussian distributions to fit for clusters of soft labels, and finally measures the distinguishing ability of the source model using Gaussian mixture-based metric.
-Moreover, we present an improved SMS (I-SMS), which decreases the output number of the source model.
-I-SMS can significantly reduce the selection time while retaining the selection performance of SMS.
-Extensive experiments on a range of practical model reuse workloads demonstrate the effectiveness and efficiency of SMS.
+Materialized model query aims to find the most appropriate materialized model as the initial model for model reuse.
+It is the precondition of model reuse, and has recently attracted much attention. {Nonetheless, the existing methods suffer from the need to provide source data, limited range of applications, and inefficiency since they do not construct a suitable metric to measure the target-related knowledge of materialized models.
+To address this, we present \textsf{MMQ}, a source-data free, general, efficient, and effective materialized model query framework.} It uses a Gaussian mixture-based metric called separation degree to rank materialized models.
+For each materialized model, \textsf{MMQ} first vectorizes the samples in the target dataset into probability vectors by directly applying this model, then utilizes Gaussian distribution to fit for each class of probability vectors, and finally uses separation degree on the Gaussian distributions to measure the target-related knowledge of the materialized model.
+Moreover, we propose an improved \textsf{MMQ} (\textsf{I-MMQ}), which significantly reduces the query time while retaining the query performance of \textsf{MMQ}.
+Extensive experiments on a range of practical model reuse workloads demonstrate the effectiveness and efficiency of \textsf{MMQ}.